Kingxukai/linux/Documentation/admin-guide/acpi/cppc_sysfs.rst

 Computing Average Delivered Performance
 =======================================

-Below describes the steps to compute the average performance delivered by taking two different snapshots of feedback counters at time T1 and T2.
+Below describes the woke steps to compute the woke average performance delivered by taking two different snapshots of feedback counters at time T1 and T2.

   T1: Read feedback_ctrs as fbc_t1